Prince8382/WanderLust/README.md

 # Wanderlust

-Wanderlust is a full-stack web app inspired by Airbnb, where users can discover, create, and manage travel listings with authentication, image uploads, and reviews.
+Wanderlust is a full-stack web app inspired by Airbnb,where users can discover, create, and manage travel listings with authentication, image uploads, and reviews.
 Built with Node.js, Express, MongoDB, and EJS.